cranchange/cran_change.org/letter.md

 This practice discourages extensive testing on CRAN, and has already lead developers among us to limit functionality exposed to CRAN to low-risk subsets.
 The degradation of the reverse dependency checking system in this way weakens both packages and the R language itself, since package checks are used to validate core changes.

 **Archiving packages with little or no warning** discriminates against contributors with less time available on short notice.
 Typical periods attached to the threat of archival seem to range in zero to six weeks.
-Under this practice there are many categories of contributor who will find it difficult to keep their contributions on CRAN, for example:
+Under this practice there are many categories of contributor who will find it difficult to keep their work on CRAN, for example:

   * Contributors who have no paid time to work on open source
   * Contributors with families or others who depend on them